DamienDeSousa/scheduledTaskBundle/README.md

     //code
 }
 ```
-Note that this is a Service, so you can inject it where you want.
+Note that this is a Service, so you can inject it anywhere you want.

 ### Create a scheduled task